json-schema-org/blog/pages/posts/applicability-json-schema-fundamentals-part-1.md

 The error tells us that the first item in the array doesn't match exactly one of the subschemas found in our `oneOf`.
 This means it validates successfully for BOTH.

-The first item in our instance array is identifying as a student, so should only pass for the first subschema in `allOf`.
+The first item in our instance array is identifying as a student, so should only pass for the first subschema in `oneOf`.
 So why is it valid when applying the second subschema?

 Let's recap.
 The `properties` keyword applies its schemas (which are the values) based on matching keys in the instance Object.
 The implication we explored earlier is that just having a key in the `properties` object doesn't make it required in the instance.

-When you apply the second subschema in `allOf` to the instance, there are no constraints that cause it to fail validation, so it passes validation.
+When you apply the second subschema in `oneOf` to the instance, there are no constraints that cause it to fail validation, so it passes validation.
 If all subschemas consider the instance location to be valid, `oneOf` fails validation, because it's not "one and only one", as in "true exclusive OR`.

 # Now you try